nasa/cumulus/docs/data-cookbooks/run-tasks-in-lambda-or-docker.md

 [AWS Step Function Tasks](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-tasks.html) can run tasks on [AWS Lambda](https://aws.amazon.com/lambda/) or on [AWS Elastic Container Service (ECS)](https://aws.amazon.com/ecs/) as a Docker container.

 Lambda provides serverless architecture, providing the best option for minimizing cost and server management.
-ECS provides the flexibility to execute arbitrary code on any AWS EC2 instance type.
+ECS provides the fullest extent of AWS EC2 resources via the flexibility to execute arbitrary code on any AWS EC2 instance type.

 ## When to use Lambda